fh233/fh233.github.io/_pages/about.md

 <br />
 <div class='paper-box-text' markdown="1">

 As a single-track mobile platform, bikebot (i.e., bicycle-based robot) has attractive capability to navigate through narrow, off-road terrain.
 However, running crossing step-like obstacles creates challenges.
-This project presents a novel autonomous bikebot control with two assistive legs to navigate crossing obstacles. (see the video abvoe)
+This project presents a novel autonomous bikebot control with two assistive legs to navigate crossing obstacles. (see the video above)

 - coordinate control of a manipulator on a bicycle robot control